Pluck3dEye/Web-for-ViFinance-News/DOC/SDS/sds_frontend.md

 const [savingMap, setSavingMap] = useState({}); // Per-article saving states const [voteMap, setVoteMap] = useState({}); // Per-article voting states
 ```

+**Code Explanation:** This sophisticated state management system handles multiple concurrent operations across a collection of articles with individual tracking capabilities.
+The `articles` array stores the complete list of search results, while `synthLoading` and `synthesis` manage the expensive operation of generating AI-powered article summaries from multiple sources.
+The `synthReferences` state maintains citation links that connect generated content back to source articles, enabling academic-style referencing.
+Most importantly, the `savingMap` and `voteMap` objects implement per-article state tracking, where each article URL serves as a key to store individual loading states, voting status, and save status.
+This pattern prevents state conflicts when users interact with multiple articles simultaneously and ensures that UI feedback remains accurate and responsive for each individual article, even during concurrent API operations.

 #### 3.1.5 AnalysisPage (`components/AnalysisPage.jsx`)
 **Purpose:** Comprehensive article analysis dashboard.